The 40 Best 90s Horror Movies

 Historically low gas prices.
 A boy band for every block.
 Philips CD-i.
 POGS.
 Maybe we just had it too good during the ’90s because audiences weren’t flocking much to horror movies this decade.
 As a result, there are less entries here than on our ’70s and ’80s lists.
 Nevertheless, if you feel like getting grungy and/or jiggy with it (in whichever order, we’re fair) then check out Rotten Tomatoes’ list of the 40 Best ’90s Horror Movies!

 The first half of this decade was notoriously rough for horror, as diminishing production value, lost craft, and sequel bloat buried the genre.
 Jason, Michael, and Freddy all got canceled, with only Wes Craven’s New Nightmare getting good enough reviews to show up on this list.
 Even more, New Nightmare‘s post-modern meta-story would pave the way for Craven’s own Scream, which would revive horror leading into the 21st century.
 Other highlights from this era in horror movies include the only one to ever win Best Picture (The Silence of the Lambs), the rise of Peter Jackson (Dead Alive, The Frighteners) and Guillermo del Toro (Cronos, Mimic), sophisticated adult fare (Jacob’s Ladder, Candyman), and winking B-movie mashups (From Dusk Till Dawn, Tremors).
-The only stipulation for a movie to be considered for this list was a Fresh rating from at least 10 reviews, before we ranked them all by Adjusted Tomatometer.
+The only stipulation for a movie to be considered for this list was a Fresh rating, before we sorted by a ranking formula that factors a movie’s number of reviews and release year.

 80 Best 2000s Horror Movies | 140 Best 2010s Horror Movies